-Spyros G. Alexandris, LL.M., Managing Partner of the firm Bahas, Gramatidis & Partners, is leading its Commercial Litigation, Arbitration & ADR practice.
+Spyros G. Alexandris, LL.M., Partner of the firm Bahas, Gramatidis & Partners, leads its Commercial Litigation, Arbitration & ADR practice.
 His expertise spans across almost all fields of commercial and company law, as well as financial crime law.

 One of the most reputable attorneys in Greece, Spyros has built an impressive record in both national and international litigation and dispute resolution projects, with impeccable results over the years.
-Throughout his career, Spyros has lodged and/or fought cases before the ECHR, the Court of Justice of the European Union (former ECJ) and the ICSID.
+Throughout his career, Spyros has filed and/or fought cases before the ECHR, the Court of Justice of the European Union (former ECJ) and the ICSID.
 Further to his active practice, Spyros also has tens of publications in both Greek and international legal journals, whilst also serving as a member of the law-drafting committee for the new legislative framework governing Partnerships (Section Seven of Law 4072/2012).
-His expertise has been recognised internationally and he has been awarded the International Commercial Litigation Lawyer of the Year in Greece award for four consecutive years by Corporate INTL, Global Law Experts, and Legal 100.
+His expertise has been recognised internationally and he has been recognised numerous times by various professional bodies as the International Commercial Litigation Lawyer of the Year in Greece.

-Spyros has been a member of the Athens Bar Association since 1983, a member of the BoD and Secretary General of the Association of Greek Commercialists, a member of the Editorial Board of the legal journal Nomiko Vima (NoB), published by the Athens Bar Association, a member of the Examination Committee for the trainee lawyers' Bar examinations in the course of commercial law in 2004 and 2005, a lecturer of commercial law in seminars for trainee lawyers previously organised by the Athens Bar Association and currently by the Athens Association of Trainee and Newly Qualified Lawyers, and a key speaker as well as organiser in a number of conferences of the Association of Greek Commercialists.
+Spyros has been a member of the Athens Bar Association since 1983, a member of the BoD and Secretary General of the Association of Greek Commercialists, a member of the Editorial Board of the legal journal Nomiko Vima (NoB), published by the Athens Bar Association, a member of the Examination Committee for trainee lawyers' Bar examinations, a lecturer of Commercial Law in seminars for trainee lawyers, a key speaker as well as organiser in a number of conferences of the Association of Greek Commercialists and has also given lectures in the postgraduate programme at the Democritus University of Thrace.